 - If you can’t start the new pack right away, use backup contraception or don’t have sex until you take pills containing hormones for 7 days in a row.

 If you missed the pills during the first week of your pack and you had unprotected sex during the 5 days before, check with your doctor about the need for emergency contraception.
+Read more on what to do if you forget to take your birth control pill.

 How to Quit